fomkin/pushka/README.md

 ### Case class default parameters

-That if we add new field to class and try to read JSON written to KV storage with an old version of the class?
+That if we add the new field to class and try to read JSON written to KV storage with an old version of the class?
 An exception will be thrown.
-To avoid this behavior add new filed with default value.
+To avoid this behavior add the new field with a default value.

 ```scala
 @pushka case class User(